framallo/blog/server_setup/README.md

       HostName       <server host name>
       IdentityFile   <private key from aws>

+# setup production server

+You need to setup a remote repository called production

+    git remote add production blog:blog

 # Production Deploy

-You can deploy with this command
+Then, you can deploy with a git push command

-    rake deploy
+    git push production master